-2018 TrustFoundry Customer Survey Results Our customers are our top priority and their feedback helps us improve our business and services.
+TrustFoundry Customer Survey Results Our customers are our top priority.
+Their feedback helps us improve our business and services.
 All of our customers in 2018 were asked to rate TrustFoundry on a scale of 1-5 (with 1 being Very Unsatisfied, and 5 being Very Satisfied) in a variety of areas.
-This helps us [...]
+This helps us gather valuable [...]

 Cross-Site Request Forgery Cheat Sheet The Cross-Site Request Forgery (CSRF) Cheat Sheet is a flowchart that is designed to cover the common scenarios that an experienced application penetration tester would test for in CSRF testing.
 It should be most useful for newer penetration testers who don't have a comprehensive understanding of CSRF testing, although it should [...]

 Exploiting .NET Padding Oracle Attack MS10-070 (CVE-2010-3332) and Bypassing Microsoft's Workaround This post was originally writen in October of 2010, and has been lightly updated in 2015.
 This week I ran into my first ASP.NET site since MS10-070.
 I had read Bryan Holyfield and Giorgio Fedon's posts, which were great posts with groundbreaking information, although it was [...]

 Browser URL Encoding Decoding and XSS This article was originally written in early 2010, and has been lightly updated in 2015.
 Cross-site scripting attacks can be difficult to reproduce because of browser issues.
 This problem is exacerbated by the fact that there is very little information regarding URL encoding and decoding.
 Hopefully this will help [...]